 The judge turns and he and the sheriff walk out the door.

-"You sure you don't want even one more night here in this nice jail cell?"
+"You sure you don't want even one more night here in this nice cell?"
 The jailer leers.
-He takes a step closer toward Renata, who can smell whiskey on this breath.
-Art steps between them.
+He takes a step closer toward Renata, who smells even stronger of whiskey.

-"Let's get going ladies," Art says.
+"Let's get going ladies," Art says, taking Renata and Teresa by the hand.
 The three of them head out the door into the late afternoon sunshine.

 "We've got to find couple of rooms," Art says.

-And with that they climb into the wagon and head for the skyblue house where Kelly lives.
+And with that they climb into the wagon and head for the sky blue house where Kitty lives.